-Project supervisor: As nominated for MEngSc Project Part A groups MEngsc Project coordinator: Dr. Jayashri Ravishankar, EE Building (G17), 122 jayashri.ravishankar@unsw.edu.au
+Project supervisor: As nominated for MEngSc Project Part A groups s.atakaramians@unsw.edu.au

+MEngsc Project coordinator: Dr. Shaghik Atakaramians, EE Building (G17), rm 414

 Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the MEngSc project coordinator.
 All email enquiries should be made from your student email address with ELEC9772 in the subject line; otherwise they will not be answered.